Preface Link to heading

 To finish this section, here is another fun story that I can now share since my professor couldn’t fail me afterwards.
 There was the system security class, and I only went four times for the entire semester, but I got 105 out of 100 points.
 How?
 I still couldn’t figure out how I managed to go to the only three classes that offered a bonus quiz (only the first solver wins), which I absolutely smashed because they were so dead simple.
 To get a sense of the level of difficulty, one of the solutions was “change the permission bits of a file to 600”.
 With all the bonus points, I covered up some homework I skipped, and left some extra unused.
 Take a deep breath and laugh out loud.

-Running on a high-speed rail
+Running on a high-speed rail Link to heading

 Sorry about me chattering about my very own past in preceding sections, let’s get to the point.